Torfkopp/masterarbeit/chapters/stack/choice.typ

 Despite originally being for image classification as well, the minimal RL implementation could be adapted due to its simplicity.

-Finally, Bayesian Optimisation was chosen over the other hyperparameter optimisation algorithms, due to "Bayesian Optimisation" being a household name in the field for many years now and having a very popular maintained implementation #footnote("https://github.com/bayesian-optimization/BayesianOptimization") that is simple to integrate available.
+Finally, Bayesian optimisation was chosen over the other hyperparameter optimisation algorithms, due to "Bayesian Optimisation" being a household name in the field for many years now and having a very popular maintained implementation #footnote("https://github.com/bayesian-optimization/BayesianOptimization") that is simple to integrate available.

+Thus, three algorithms with different approaches to optimisation were chosen: an evolutionary algorithm, a reinforcement learning algorithm, and a sequential design strategy.

+The evolutionary algorithm NEAT tries to find the best topology and weights for the neural network.
+The other two algorithm try to find the best architecture for the network without regards to the weights;
+the reinforcement learning algorithm by trying to find the best set of parameters that represent the architecture, and the Bayesian optimisation algorithm by optimising the black-box function describing the net's topology.